 Connect the ECG interface cable's 1/4 inch miniature phone plug to the ECG monitor input on the rear panel of the HemoSphere Alta advanced monitor.
-ECG

 Connect the other end of the interface cable to the bedside monitor's ECG signal output.
-This will provide an average heart rate (HRavg) measure to the HemoSphere Alta advanced monitoring platform for EDV and RVEF measurements.
+This will provide an average heart rate (HR{avg}) measure to the HemoSphere Alta advanced monitoring platform for EDV and RVEF measurements.
+Pulse rate (PR) from a pressure cable or ClearSight cuff monitored arterial waveform can be used in place of an ECG heart rate (HR) signal if available.
 For compatible ECG cables, contact your local Edwards representative.

-IMPORTANT NOTE

-The HemoSphere Alta advanced monitoring platform is compatible with an ECG analog input from any external patient monitor that has an analog output port which meets the ECG signal input specifications identified in appendix A, Table A-5 of this operator's manual.
+IMPORTANT NOTE The HemoSphere Alta advanced monitoring platform is compatible with an ECG analog input from any external patient monitor that has an analog output port which meets the ECG signal input specifications identified in appendix A, Table A-5 of this operator's manual.
 The ECG signal is used to derive heart rate which is then used to calculate additional hemodynamic parameters for display.
-This is an optional feature that does not impact the HemoSphere Alta advanced monitoring platform's primary function of monitoring cardiac output (with the

-HemoSphere Alta Swan-Ganz patient cable) and venous oxygen saturation (with the HemoSphere oximetry cable).
+This is an optional feature that does not impact the HemoSphere Alta advanced monitoring platform's primary function of monitoring cardiac output (with the HemoSphere Alta Swan-Ganz patient cable) and venous oxygen saturation (with the HemoSphere oximetry cable).
 Device performance testing was conducted using ECG input signals.

-PACEMAKER PATIENTS - Rate meters may continue to count the pacemaker rate during occurrences of cardiac arrest or some arrhythmias.
+WARNING PACEMAKER PATIENTS - Rate meters may continue to count the pacemaker rate during occurrences of cardiac arrest or some arrhythmias.
 Do not rely entirely upon displayed heart rate.
 Keep pacemaker patients under close surveillance.
-See table A-5 on page 293 for disclosure of the pacemaker pulse rejection capability of this instrument.
+See table A-5 on page 353 for disclosure of the pacemaker pulse rejection capability of this instrument.